vmware/photon/docs/photon-admin-guide.md

 * gcc.
 This package is also installed by default on the full version of Photon OS, so you should not have to install it.
 * make, Cmake, automake, or another make package, depending on the package you are trying to install and build from its source RPM.
 Cmake is installed by default on Photon OS.
 You can install other make packages if need be by using tdnf or yum.

 Another requirement is a local unprivileged user account other than the root account.
 You should build RPMs as an unprivileged user.
-Do not build a package as root---building an RPM with the root account might damage your system.
+Do not build a package as root--building an RPM with the root account might damage your system.

 If you are building a package on a virtual machine running Photon OS in VMware vSphere, VMware Workstation, or VMware Fusion, take a snapshot of your virtual machine before building the package.